 The structure of a leaf is described below in detail :

 Parts of a Leaf

 Generally, leaf base, petiole, and lamina, together form the main parts of a leaf.

 - Leaf Base: This is the part where a leaf attaches to the stem.
 Leaf base has two small leaf-like structure called stipules.
 In plants like paddy, wheat, and other monocotyledons, this leaf base is wide and masks the stem.

 - Petiole: Petiole is the long, thin, stalk that links the leaf blade to the stem.

 - Lamina: Also known as leaf blade.
 It is the green, flat surface of the leaves.
-It consists of small branched vein and veinlets.
+It consists of a small branched vein and veinlets.
 The vein that runs along the middle of the lamina is called midrib.
 Midrib divides the surface of the lamina into two.
-These veins and veinlets give rigidity to the leaf blade and help in transportation of water and other substances.
+These veins and veinlets give rigidity to the leaf blade and help in the transportation of water and other substances.